Humans need food and water to live. Kids especially need to eat a range of foods to create a balanced diet to grow and develop.

 Some say it’s because there are lots of very thin models and movie or TV stars.
 We see these people’s bodies on TV, the Internet, or in a magazine and might feel that we want to look like that, too, because they seem rich and happy all the time.

-But sometimes this wish to be thin, or assuming that all thin people are happy, can lead to some dangerous thinking and behavior when it comes to food.
+Sometimes this wish to be thin, or assuming that all thin people are happy, can lead to some dangerous thinking and behaviour when it comes to food.
 Some people go on a diet, which means they start eating less food — and sometimes dieting can get out of control.
 Some kids at school might start competing about how little they have eaten that day.
 Some brag about not being hungry or not needing to eat.
 But this can be the start of unhealthy eating problems.